Honors & Awards

 McDonald made a strong first impression with the Huskers, closing her freshman campaign with 23 top-five performances, including four runner-up finishes.
 She notched four career bests to help Nebraska to a team title at the Big Challenge.
 McDonald was the Big Challenge runner-up in the 200 (2:01.60) and 400-yard individual medley (4:21.48).
 She added a fourth-place finish in the 200-yard backstroke with a time of 1:59.99.
 She also posted a career-best time of 56.69 in the 100 back.
 At the Big Ten Championships, McDonald finished 32nd in the 400 IM, 34th in the 200 backstroke and 36th in the 200 IM.

 McDonald came to Nebraska following an outstanding career at Evergreen High School.
 McDonald’s team was crowned Colorado Class 4A state champions in both 2014 and 2015.
 She was the state runner-up in the 200-yard individual medley in 2015.
 Her 400-yard freestyle relay team also earned a state title.
 McDonald also swam for the Jeffco Hurricanes.
 She earned a top-eight finish at sectionals in the 200-yard backstroke, with her team capturing a second-place finish.
 McDonald was a standout in the classroom, earning a spot on Evergreen High School’s honor roll as well as being named a Scholastic All-American.
 McDonald was also a member of National Honor Society.

 The daughter of Susan and John McDonald, Anna was born on Dec.
 23, 1996, in San Antonio, Texas.
 She has two younger sisters, Kate and Maggie.
 Kate is a sophomore swimmer at Tulane in 2018-19.
 Anna is a nutrition, exercise and health science major.
-She was a Big Ten Distinguished Scholar in 2018 and earned her second straight academic All-Big Ten award.
+A two-time honorable-mention CSCAA Scholar All-American, she was a Big Ten Distinguished Scholar in 2018 and earned her second straight academic All-Big Ten award.
 She is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-She was also a member of the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
+She is also a three-time selection to the Tom Osborne Citizenship Team (2016, 2017, 2018).
 She chose Nebraska over Vermont, Utah, Bucknell and Villanova.

 |100 Back||56.46||Kansas Classic (2016)|